 Sometimes the phrase is actually referring to stocks with heavy trading volume.
 This means the stocks are “hot” in the sense that a lot of people are buying and selling them, with many shares currently in motion.

 The term is also used to refer to any stock that’s being heavily discussed in the financial media.
-For example, this week there has been intense coverage of the Snowflake IPO.
+For example, there has been intense coverage of Google stock after the company announced its stock split.
 The media buzz is likely to stir up lots of conversations around the water cooler or on Slack about the stock in question.

 So how can an investor identify trending stocks?
 And once they do, is it a good idea to invest in them?
 Let’s take a closer look.

 The way to identify trending stocks depends on which type of trend you’re talking about.
 Let’s look at each type in turn.